brianhallerweb/dotfiles/README.md

 move .vimrc and .vim folder into place

 enable audio and  unmute the sound (for some reason it is muted by default)
-$ sudo pacman -S alsa-utils pulseaudio
+$ sudo pacman -S alsa-utils pulseaudio pulsemixer
 $ amixer sset Master unmute
 $ amixer sset Speaker unmute
 $ amixer sset Headphone unmute